Calisthenics/Yoga

 Upward facing plank (purvottanasana).
 Thumbs pointing towards feet to keep upper arm in neutral rotation in shoulder joint (or thumbs pointing away from body for external rotation).
 Flex entire back side of body to keep hips from sinking.

 Squat pose (malasana).
-While squatting, move tongue in circles, pressing against inside of closed lips, 25 circles clockwise, 25 counter-clockwise.
+While squatting, stretch wrist and finger flexors and extensors, followed by tongue circles against inside of closed lips, 25 circles clockwise, 25 counter-clockwise.

 Knee-to-ear (karnapidasana), shoulderstand (sarvangasana), plough (halasana), fish (matsyasana) poses.
 If done correctly, stretches and straightens neck.
 Shoulderstand with arms against sides (niralamba sarvangasana) more comfortable for me than version with arms bracing back (salamba sarvangasana), however I have strong neck and shoulders.
 Those with small shoulder muscles may need folded towel or other prop under shoulders to keep weight off neck.